Ge0rg3/StegOnline/README.md

 * main.js: Acts as a bridge between the UI and the core Stegonography functions
 * rgbaFunctions.js: The core functions of the program.
 This should contain no references to the webpage itself.
 * style.css: Our custom styleshet
+* fileSignatures.js: Dictionary of regexps for different magic headers, for identifying file types (currently unused)

 ## Future Plans
 After all basic features are developed, I'm going to start refactoring the entire codebase.